Best Spritz Cookies

 What Are Spritz Cookies?

 The word “spritz” comes from the German word spritzen, which means “to squirt.”
-Spritz cookies are literally cookies that are squirted through a cookie press.
+These are literally cookies that are squirted through a cookie press.

 They are very similar in taste to butter or shortbread cookies and can be decorated in all kinds of fun ways!

-While a cookie press might not be considered an essential baking tool, it’s a fun extra to have in your kitchen (like a madeleine mold or a donut hole pan) – and a must if you want to make spritz cookies.
+While a cookie press might not be considered an essential baking tool, it’s absolutely required for this recipe (and a fun extra to have in your kitchen, like a madeleine mold or a donut hole pan [paid link]).

-If you are shopping for one, look for one that doesn’t have flimsy plastic parts.
+Tip: If you are shopping for a cookie press, look for one that doesn’t have flimsy plastic parts.
 I’ve had several break after a few times making cookie press recipes.
-My current favorite cookie press is from Wilton.
+My current favorite is from Wilton [paid link].
 It is well-crafted, ergonomic, and a pleasure to use.
 I highly recommend it.

 There are a few different kinds of classic spritz cookies.
 My preference is to make cream cheese spritz cookies.
 I find that cream cheese-based cookie batter (like the batter I use for my chocolate rugelach) is always extra rich and tangy.